Rajan1812/k8s_keda_deployment/README.md

 ================
 ```
 # 7. Limitations
-Assumes Deployment is named nginx-deployment in namespace nginx-ns.
+Assumes Deployment is named nginx-deployment in namespace app-ns.
 Requires NodePort service on port 30001.
 Timeout values may need adjustment for slower clusters.